COSIMA/cosima-recipes/paper/paper.md

 landing page used to navigate tutorials and recipes.
 The live site is available at https://cosima-recipes.readthedocs.io. \label{fig:website}](website.png)

+The website sections are deliberately named using a gastronomy theme, consistent with the "Cookbook" concept 👩🏽‍🍳 👨🏻‍🍳.
+"Cooking Lessons 101" refers to tutorials that teach generic, transferable techniques; "Appetisers" are easier recipes that provide a good entry point after the tutorials; "Mains" are more elaborate and advanced analysis examples; and "Local Dishes" collect recipes for regional model configurations [@barnes2024regionalmom6].
+Together these sections present the documentation as a browsable collection of lessons and recipes gathered into a single cookbook 📒.

 Pedagogy and instructional structure are central to the project.
 "Cooking Lessons 101" introduces generic skills such as loading model output, working with labelled arrays, plotting, and interacting with shared data catalogues.
 These tutorials lead into domain-focused "recipes": self-contained notebooks showing how to perform concrete diagnostics and analyses on ocean and sea-ice datasets.
 The current repository contains dozens of notebooks grouped into introductory, advanced, and region-specific collections, giving learners an incremental path